sguox002/leetcode/leetcode-all.md

 - build a matrix for the pair distance (graph)
 - then it becomes a travel's shortest distance problem (with traceback)
 - using bitmask dp.

+- starting from a node, edge weight is the length to add to reach the next node.
+- bitmask can represent the choice of words, but there is no ordering info.
+- dp[i,status] represent the min distance ending with node i.
+- in the status, we repeatedly choose each as the ending node j: dp[j,prev] dp[i,status]=min(dp[j,prev]+dist[j,i] ie. try any node as the last node, and try any node in previous status as the previous ending and connect them and releax the edge. answer is the min(dp[x,0xffff]) x can be any node. base case: 1 word two words, use each word as the end and get the shortest distance.
 ->>

 ### memoization